 If you like Asian-inspired rice bowls, you are going to love this one.
 The pulled pork is flavored simply with teriyaki sauce and fresh mandarin juice, cooked until tender and so juicy.

 Topped with a refreshing, fruity, and slightly spicy salsa, you get a burst of tropical Asian flavor bursting across your taste buds!
 I like to serve my bowls with avocado, green onion, and purple cabbage as you see pictured here.
 It’s just SO good!
+Pair it with a malibu bay breeze for an extra tropical touch.

 Other yummy pork recipes: Spicy Pork Ramen | Avocado Pulled Pork Flatbread | Roasted Garlic Pork Tenderloin | Grilled Pulled Pork Tex Mex Stuffed Avocados